Belgium has a reputation for being a boring little country, but that is wrong. Here are 40 fun facts about Belgium you

 - Belgium has the highest density of roads and railroads in the world.
 It is the country with the 3rd most vehicles per square kilometre after the Netherlands and Japan.
 Because of the quantity of lights, the Belgian highway system is the only man-made structure visible from the moon at night.

 - The longest tramway line in the world is the Belgian coast tram (68 km), which operates between De Panne and Knokke-Heist, from the French border to the Dutch border.

 - Spa, Belgium is home to Europe’s first modern health resort, opened in the 18th century and Europe’s first casino, la Redoute, opened in 1763.

-- Belgium is also home to Europe’s oldest shopping arcades, the Galeries St Hubert in Brussels, opened in 1847.
+- Belgium is also home to Europe’s oldest shopping arcades, the Galleries St Hubert in Brussels, opened in 1847.